labdeeman7/Pytorch-challenge-notebooks/README.md

 # Pytorch-challenge-notebooks
 My python notebooks for the pytorch challenge and explanations.
-An easy way to view the notebooks is with google's colaboratory(Merci Google).

 - Download the colaboratory extension on google chrome
 - select a .ipynb file or .py file